kubernetes-sigs/external-dns/docs/tutorials/aws.md

 Note: ExternalDNS does not support creating healthchecks, and assumes that `<health-check-id>` already exists.

+## Canonical Hosted Zones

+When creating ALIAS type records in Route53 it is required that external-dns be aware of the canonical hosted zone in which the specified hostname is created.
+External-dns is able to automatically identify the canonical hosted zone for many hostnames based upon known hostname suffixes which are defined in [aws.go](../../provider/aws/aws.go).
+If a hostname does not have a known suffix then the suffix can be added into `aws.go` or the [target-hosted-zone annotation](#target-hosted-zone) can be used to manually define the ID of the canonical hosted zone.

 ## Govcloud caveats

 Due to the special nature with how Route53 runs in Govcloud, there are a few tweaks in the deployment settings.